ComputeCanada/puppet-magic_castle/README.md

 [reference](https://en.wikipedia.org/wiki/Network_File_System)

 This class instantiates either an NFS client or an NFS server.
-If `profile::nfs::client::server_ip`matches the instance's local IP address, the server class is included - [`profile::nfs::server`](#profilenfsserver), otherwise the client class is included - [`profile::nfs::client`](#profilenfsclient).
+If `profile::nfs::client::server`matches the instance's local IP address, the server class is included - [`profile::nfs::server`](#profilenfsserver), otherwise the client class is included - [`profile::nfs::client`](#profilenfsclient).